 My interests in LatinNow include working with the large epigraphic dataset and training and supporting others in its use and in EpiDoc (I am a co-author of the EpiDoc Guidelines for XML encoding of ancient documents).
 My PhD in Classics and Digital Humanities at KCL is on relations and processes of influence between the Greek and Latin epigraphic traditions in the province of Thrace, and their exploration and presentation through a customised Archetype framework for epigraphers.

-After a BA in Classical Philology from Sofia University “St. Kliment Ohridski”, Bulgaria, I did a Master’s in Classics and Digital Humanities at King’s College London, where I became involved in the EpiDoc community.
-I have worked in Digital Classics since graduation, first on two major digital epigraphy projects at KCL – Inscriptions of Roman Cyrenaica and IOSPE: Ancient Inscriptions of the Northern Black Sea.
-Between 2013-2015 I worked at the Humboldt Chair of Digital Humanities at the University of Leipzig as a research associate on the Open Greek and Latin (OGL) project for digitisation of ancient sources in the public domain as part of the Perseus Digital Library, and on two research projects from the Leipzig Open Fragmentary Text Series (LOFTS): the Digital Fragmenta Historicorum Graecorum (DFHG) and the Digital Marmor Parium.
+I have worked in Digital Classics since graduation (BA Sofia, MA KCL), first on two major digital epigraphy projects at KCL – Inscriptions of Roman Cyrenaica and IOSPE: Ancient Inscriptions of the Northern Black Sea.
+Between 2013-2015 I worked at the University of Leipzig as a research associate on the Open Greek and Latin (OGL) project for digitisation of ancient sources in the public domain as part of the Perseus Digital Library, and on two research projects from the Leipzig Open Fragmentary Text Series (LOFTS): the Digital Fragmenta Historicorum Graecorum (DFHG) and the Digital Marmor Parium.
 In 2016 I returned to London to work on IOSPE again, and later joined the Institute of Classical Studies, University of London, as a research fellow in library and information science.

 Sub-Project (Graffiti of Lugdunum) Director: Dr Morgane Andrieu